captain-rocket/ztm-nodejs/README.md

 **Note:**
 NASA-PROJECT was moved to it's own repo for tracking simplicity.

-From this point forward if upon completion of a course section and there are no code changes because the only code changes were in a repo outside of the course repo I reference in this readme.
+From this point forward if upon completion of a course section.
+No code changes were made to this repo.
+I will reference to the code changes in this readme.

 ### Continuous Integration and Delivery